jjnether/plex_jjnether_guide/README.md

 ## Notes

 - Unless I mark them to keep, movies will be deleted from the server after 3 months of being added.
-The last month before removal, the movie will be added to a "Leaving Soon" collection you should see on your Plex home.
+The last month before removal, the movie will be added to a `Leaving Soon` collection on your Plex home.

 - Each account can only have 1 stream active at a time.
 This is due to my apartment having limited upload speed.